-None of the directors have any business activities which are of significance to the Company's business, other than those connected with the business of the ACD.
+None of the directors have any business activities of significance to the Company that are not connected with the business of the ACD.

 Appendix 9 Typical Investor Profile(s)

 Below is an indication of the target market of the Company as required under MiFID II and its supplementing regulations, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.
 This is fully detailed in the EMT which should be made available to you before making an investment.
 If you do not believe you fit the target market of this Company please seek advice from your professional adviser.